vvvesss/aws-ecs-asg-alb/README.md

 # Modular AWS ECS Service with ALB and auto scaling features

-This Terraform project creates an ECS service exposed via an Application Load Balancer (ALB) with auto-scaling capabilities.
-The configuration is organized in a modular way to improve maintainability, reusability, and separation of concerns.
+This Terraform project builds an ECS service that is accessible through an auto-scaling Application Load Balancer (ALB).
+Modular organization of the configuration enhances maintainability, reusability, and concern separation.

 ## Architecture